-The purpose of recent child poverty reduction and wellbeing legislation is to encourage a Government focus on child poverty reduction specifically, and child wellbeing more generally.
+The purpose of recent child poverty reduction and wellbeing legislation is to ensure reducing child poverty and improving child wellbeing remains an ongoing priority through successive governments.

 This significant legislation was passed into law on 20 December 2018 with near unanimous parliamentary support.
 The Child Poverty Reduction Bill (which was divided into two bills at its final reading) became the Child Poverty Reduction Act 2018 and the Children’s Amendment Act 2018, helping to ensure enduring commitment to reducing child poverty and improving child wellbeing.